sparkfunX/Satellite_Transceiver_Function_Board__Swarm_M138/docs/getting_started.md

 * [Interface Cable SMA to U.FL](https://www.sparkfun.com/products/9145)
 * [Magnetic Mount SMA - 2m](https://www.sparkfun.com/products/19576)
 * [SMA Male to SMA Female - 10m (RG174)](https://www.sparkfun.com/products/17495)
-* [USB 3.1 Cable A to C - 3 Foot](https://www.sparkfun.com/products/14743) - The USB interface serves two purposes: it powers the board and allows users to upload programs. (*\*If your computer doesn't have a USB-A slot, then choose an appropriate cable or adapter.*)
+* [USB 3.1 Cable A to C - 3 Foot](https://www.sparkfun.com/products/14743) - The Main Board USB interface serves two purposes: it powers the board and allows users to upload programs. (*\*If your computer doesn't have a USB-A slot, then choose an appropriate cable or adapter.*)
 * Computer with an operating system (OS) that is compatible with all the software installation requirements.

 <table style="border-style:none">